 Camouflage, burying, and sudden biting as defense

 Angel sharks use camouflage to hide.
-They flatten their bodies and bury themselves in sand.
-This makes it hard for predators and people to see them.
+They flatten their bodies and bury themselves in sand, making it difficult for predators and people to notice them.

-When they feel threatened, they might push into the sand or move away quickly.
-If they are handled or stepped on, they can bite fast.
-This bite is a defense mechanism, not a hunting tactic.
+When they feel threatened, they may push further into the sand or move away quickly.
+If they are handled or stepped on, they can deliver a very fast bite as a defensive response.

 Typical responses to human presence